 It is important that implants are chosen carefully and then positioned accurately in the most appropriate orientation for each patient.
 The soft tissues surrounding the hip should be balanced well.
 The surgeon can reduce the chance of dislocation by increasing the size of the head used or changing the type of acetabular liner chosen.
 Very careful consideration needs to be taken to soft tissue repair following surgery.

 Beyond that, there are activities that patients need to be careful about.
-The hip is most at risk when the patient bends the knee up, beyond 90 degrees and internally rotates the hip, (such that with the knee moves towards the midline).
+The hip is most at risk when the patient bends the knee up beyond 90 degrees and internally rotates the hip, such that the knee moves towards the midline.
 What is an acceptable range of movement following hip surgery, and indeed what are acceptable activities, should be discussed with the patient prior to surgery.

 The rate of dislocation in primary hip replacements within my own practice is considerably lower than average and, while this will always remain a significant concern, with carefully planned and performed surgery, it is not something that I think patients should be unduly worried about.

 Unfortunately, patients can develop clots following hip surgery.
 The frequency of this is not fully understood.
 It is not uncommon for patients to experience some swelling early after surgery but unfortunately a number of patients will also develop clots (thrombo-embolic disease).
 Clots that occur in the leg (deep venous thrombosis or DVT) typically below the knee, result in calf or leg swelling, redness and discomfort which can compromise rehabilitation.
 Frequently this swelling will not settle overnight when the leg is elevated.
 Unfortunately, the more major and significant risks occur when clots in the leg become associated with clots in the lung (pulmonary embolus or PE).
 This can be a much more sinister concern.